wzulfikar/lifelog/personal/tgl-summer-workshop-2016.md

 ***What's your opinion of the company visits?
 Where did you go and what did you do?***

+The company visits are
+i go to ViTrox.

 ***What's your opinion of the technical workshop?
 Did you enjoyed it, and why?***

 The technical workshop, especially for arduino is very interesting.
 It managed to *seduce* me to learn more about it.